 A book can be a tangible indicator of your authority on a topic—but a book on the shelf doesn’t make much of an impact.
-A well-crafted book description will prompt readers to pick up your work so it can start changing their life.
+Well-crafted book descriptions will prompt readers to pick up your work so it can start changing their life.

 If you haven’t read last week’s post, dig in here.
 It will make a great primer for book descriptions in general.